eskibars/LibPFFDotNet/README.md

     for the specific language governing rights and limitations under the License.

-    The Original Code is collusion.

-    The Initial Developer of the Original Code is the Mozilla Foundation.
+    The Initial Developer of this software is Shane Connelly (shane@eskibars.com)

-    Portions created by the Initial Developer are Copyright (C) 2010 the Initial Developer.
     All Rights Reserved.

     Contributor(s):